 Yes, definitely.
 There is a limited period of time to file a lawsuit for injuries suffered as the result of a defective product.
 Therefore, do not delay in getting more information because it could hurt your case.

 There is no cost to you unless we recover money from a verdict or a settlement.
-Our Firm charges a percentage of any settlement or judgement.
+Our Firm charges a percentage of any settlement or judgment.
 In other words, if you do not receive any compensation at the end of the lawsuit, we get no fee and you owe us nothing. mctlaw does not make a practice of referring out our cases to other law firms.
 We represent YOU.

 Why Hire the Attorneys at Maglio Christopher & Toale, P.A.?